ArticySoftware/Articy3ImporterForUnreal/README.md

 The name of your template types also follows a similar structure as the one mentioned before, but utilizing the Templates technical name: `<ProjectName><TemplateTechnicalName>`.
 So if your project is called *ManiacManfred* and your templates technical name is *Conditional_Zone* your correct type would be called `ManiacManfredConditional_Zone`.
 Its also worth mentioning that even if it is a new type, it is still derived from the base type with all its properties.

-Accessing is easy once you have cast the object into the correct type, just drag a connection out of the cast node and search for the type to see all its properties.
+Accessing is easy once you have cast the object into the correct type, just drag a connection out of the node and search for the type to see all its properties.

 <p align="center">
   <img src="https://www.nevigo.com/articy-importer/unreal/base_object_propertylist.png">